 - Have students come up with their own sorting rules.

-- Sorting Groceries: Sort play food.
-Students can pretend to be grocery store workers or a family sorting their groceries.
+- Sorting Groceries: Sorting Groceries – Sort play food.
+Before starting, elicit children’s stories about the grocery store or putting away groceries at home.
+Depending on children’s experiences or preferences, they can be grocery store workers or a family sorting groceries.

-- Sorting Animals: Sort plastic animal toys.
-Before sorting, talk about where animals live.
-Students can sort by habitat (land, water, air) or what animals eat (carnivores, herbivores).
+- Sorting Animals: Sort plastic animal toys by where we usually see them (land, water, air), or what they eat (carnivores vs herbivores).